 Faculty & Staff Guide

 Flagler College is strongly committed to ensuring our academic and campus facilities and programs are accessible to all members of the college community.
 In partnership with faculty and staff, disability services provides academic accommodations for students with disabilities.
-If at any time you have questions or concerns about the rights of students with disabilities or your rights as a faculty member please do not hesitate to contact Phillip A. Pownall, Director of Disability Services at 904-819-6460 or PPownall@flagler.edu.
+If at any time you have questions or concerns about the rights of students with disabilities or your rights as a faculty member please do not hesitate to contact Phillip A. Pownall, Director of the Disability Resource Center at 904-819-6460 or PPownall@flagler.edu.

 There are two federal laws that ensure equality of opportunity to all aspects of college life and provide protection to students with disabilities from discrimination.
 These laws are: